troy/txlogic/README.md

 ## Known Problems

 * Jabber IM support is incomplete.
-It worked at one point but the service provider removed Jabber support and the standalone XMPP
+It worked at one point but the service provider removed Jabber support and the standalone XMPP handler isn't done.

 ## Dependencies